ajayashettigar/Transcriptomics-DGE_analysis-RNA_Seq/README.md

 ### Differential Gene Expression Analysis

 - **Analysis Tools**: Differential gene expression analysis was performed using Cuffdiff v2.2.1.
 Significant genes were identified based on a p-value < 0.005.
 - **Pathway Enrichment**: Enrichment analysis was conducted using DAVID and ShinyGO 0.8.
 Pathways with an enrichment score greater than 4 were selected for further interpretation.
-Details are provided in these respective files: - [/]
+## Sample bash script to run the above analysis is provided in [`Transcriptomics.sh`](/Transcriptomics.sh)
 ## Results

 ### Key Findings

 - **Significant Genes**: The Cuffdiff analysis identified 42 significant genes, with key genes including WDR73, GPATCH4, ATF6B, and others.
 - **Pathway Enrichment**: Pathways related to endoplasmic reticulum membrane, thermogenesis, and thyroid hormone synthesis were significantly enriched.
+Details are provided in these respective files: - You can find the enrichment results in the [`David_enrichment.csv`](/David_enrichment.csv) & [`Shiny_enrichment.csv`](/Shiny_enrichment.csv) files.

 ## Acknowledgements